alexstorer/iqss-text-organizer/README.md

 export PATH=/path/to/iqss-text-organizer:$PATH

-Now you can use the command 'txtorg' to run the program from anywhere on your computer.
+Now you can use the command `txtorg` to run the program from anywhere on your computer.
 On the first run, it will prompt you for a database location.

 USAGE
 -----------